5th Floor, Hammond Hall, 701 Planetarium Place

 The Office of Field Experience provides opportunities for job placements through the annual Education Career Day (Job Fair).
 This takes place on the UTA campus during the middle of Spring semester.
 School Districts and other educational employers often contact us seeking new Educators or to advertise job openings for upcoming or recent graduates.
 Career Services is another resource to assist you in beginning your career as an Educator.

 Sometimes there is a brief waiting period between applying for and being recommended to TEA for final certification.
 A potential employer may ask you for a Letter of Intent or Verification in the meantime.
-Please email the Certification Officer (Christine.email@example.com) to request the letter.
-Include your information as well as the contact information the letter is to be sent to.
+Please fill out the below form to request a status letter.